ethandacat/bot-beta/README.md

 The following features may or may not come out in the future.
 Stay tuned!
 * Changelog and version control command
 * A command which the bot will give you all the information of an account on the forum given the username.
-* A "fortune" command that outputs a random Magic 8 Ball response.
-In honor, discobot.
 * More documentation (here)

 ## Credits: